timothyprojectGiG/JB_Math_Textbook/_sources/Stat.md

 # Statistical Inference
 :::{note}
-Peter Jantsch and Claire Carlson will cover the basics of statistical inference.
+Peter Jantsch and Claire Wagner  will cover the basics of statistical inference.